-The 7th Annual Printing Arts Fair took place at the Museum of Printing on a sunny Father’s Day, punctuated by a very short rain shower.
+The 7th Annual Printing Arts Fair took place at the Museum of Printing on a sunny Father’s Day in 2010, punctuated by a very short rain shower.
 Many families were counted among the 400-plus attendees, who saw demonstrations of papermaking, stone lithography, intaglio printing, Ludlow and Linotype linecasting, and other book arts.

 Over 30 exhibitors offered note books, cards, rare books, antique equipment, ephemera, and other articles.
 Children could print wood type and pictorial cuts as well as Father’s Day cards.

 The centerpiece of the event was our steamroller printing (for the second year in a row).
 Sally Abugov and her band of 28 linoleum block carvers created a wonderful set of alphabetic designs with floral/fauna themes.
 The individual blocks were printed in different colors and sold at the Fair.

 The Monotype Recorder Online